facebook/react/packages/react-events/docs/Press.md

 Whether to `preventDefault()` native events.
 Native behavior is prevented by default.
-If an anchor is the child of `Press`, internal and external navigation should be performed in `onPress`/`onLongPress`.
+If an anchor is the child of `Press`, internal and external navigation should be performed in `onPress`.
 To rely on native behavior instead, set `preventDefault` to `false`, but be aware that native behavior will take place immediately after interaction without respect for delays or long press.